pvalia/Emotion-Recognition/README.md

 https://www.kaggle.com/code/myr9988/facial-emotion-recognition-image-classification
 https://www.kaggle.com/code/aayushmishra1512/emotion-detector/notebook

 To run the code you can either run each cell separately or the whole script.
-A sample output of the trained data will look like this:
+A sample output of the trained data:
 ![image](https://github.com/pvalia/Emotion-Recognition/assets/77172929/0a6d1389-6dce-447e-9e50-def16d4d6491)